About the Summer Institute

 - Henry Yeung, National University of Singapore, Singapore

 The Summer Institute has benefited from the support of Economic Geography since its inception.
-Financial support from the National Science Foundation, the Economic and Social Research Council, the Hallsworth Fund at Manchester University, the Office of UBC's Vice President for Research, Sage Publications, Worldwide Universities Network and the University of Zurich is gratefully acknowledged.
+Financial support from the National Science Foundation, the Economic and Social Research Council, the Hallsworth Fund at Manchester University, the Office of UBC's Vice President for Research, Sage Publications, the Worldwide Universities Network, the University of Zurich, and the Goethe Universitaet is gratefully acknowledged.